You’re mad as hell because your new WD My Passport drive is ‘read only’ on your Mac.

 WD My Passport For Mac Version

-The second version the WD My Passport hard drive comes in a ‘for Mac’ version.
+The other type of WD My Passport hard drive comes in a ‘for Mac’ version.

 HFS+ and Mac OS Extended (Journaled) file system are one and the same thing.
 Mac OS Extended (Journaled) file system is how it’s referred to on your Mac.
-And you’ll see the name within your Mac’s menus.
+And you’ll see that name within your Mac’s menus.

 WD My Passport for Mac is made to be ‘plug and play’.

 And this means you just plug you ‘for Mac’ external hard drive into your Mac and use the drive.